alstat/Consultation/Ate-Glairthe/README.md

   return(as.data.frame(output))
 }
 ```
 Another function below computes the error growth of the unperturbed and perturbed model.
-The parameter of the function which are the following:
+The parameter of the function are the following:

 1.  `n` - the number of initial points generated, default is set to 10;
-2.  `r` - the number of iterations needed for simulating the z series;
+2.  `r` - the number of iterations needed for simulating the z series, default is set to 100;
 3.  `min` - the minimum parameter of the uniform distribution for generating the initial points;
 4.  `max` - the maximum parameter of the uniform distribution for generating the initial points;
 5.  `alpha` - the alpha parameter, set to 1.33;
-6.  `epsilon` - the level of magnitude, default to 10 ^ (-9);
+6.  `epsilon` - the error level of magnitude, default to 10 ^ (-9);
 7.  `yt_min` - the minimum parameter of the uniform distribution for generating the errors `yt`;
 8.  `yt_max` - the maximum parameter of the uniform distribution for generating the errors `yt`;
 9.  `output` - if set to `"partial"`, then only first 10 of the iteration outputs are shown, especially for z series generated through `r` iterations.
 Else if set to `"full"`, then all output are returned.